-As part of the eligibility process, Applicant must submit evidence supporting ownership claim.
+As part of the eligibility process, applicant must submit evidence supporting ownership claim.
 Because the purpose of the Title Clearance Program is to provide applicants with a clear title to the subject property, the Title Clearance Program accepts non-traditional ownership documentation, coupled with an Ownership Certification Form.
-The certification shall include the length of time the Applicant has lived in the disasterdamaged property, circumstances that grant ownership of the property to Applicant, explanation of circumstances that prevent standard verification, and which certifies one of the following circumstances applies:
+The certification shall include the length of time the applicant has lived in the disasterdamaged property, circumstances that grant ownership of the property to applicant, explanation of circumstances that prevent standard verification, and which certifies one of the following circumstances applies:

-5 See Act No. 195-2011, as amended, known as the Puerto Rico Homestead Exemption Act, 31 LPRA sec.
+&lt;sup>7-See Act No. 195-2011, as amended, known as the Puerto Rico Homestead Exemption Act, 31 LPRA sec.
 1858 et seq.